Hepatorrhaphy (Liver Laceration Repair)

 Charting Tips

-- Note whether bile staining was present, as this alerts to potential bile leak
+- Note whether bile staining was present, as this alerts to potential bile leak and may prompt early ERCP.

 Billing Tips